Introduction

 The purpose of this exercise is to help you become familiar with foreign exchange transactions necessary for international trade.

-1. Convert $2 million into another currency (or a combination of currencies) using the exchange rates on January 10, and hold the sum until February 1.
-(For each of these transactions, please attach copies of the quotations from Wall Street Journal, other newspapers, or Internet quotations)
+1. On February 1, convert $2 million into another currency or a combination of currencies, using the exchange rates on February 1.
+(Cite the source of the quotations, Wall Street Journal, other newspapers, or Internet quotations of foreign exchange rates)

-2. On February 1, convert your foreign currency holding into some other currencies.
+2. On March 1, convert your foreign currency holding into some other currencies.

-3. Repeat this on March 1 and April 1.
+3. Repeat this on April 1.

-4. On April 23 (Monday), convert all foreign currencies you have into USD to determine whether you have made profits in your speculation.
+4. On May 1, convert all foreign currencies you have into USD to determine whether you have made profits in your speculation.
 Whether you made money or not has no bearing on your grade.

-5. This assignment is due on April 23 (Monday)
+5. This assignment is due on May 5 (Friday)

 e = US $ equivalent = dollar price of a foreign currency

-1/e = currency per US $
+1/e = currency per US $ (Their price of USD, e.g., 103 yen/dollar)

 (i)$1 million /e = the amount of foreign currency you get.

-(ii) $1 million x (1/e) = the amount of foreign currency.
+(ii) $1 million × (1/e) = the amount of foreign currency.

-The Man who broke the Bank of England
+The Man Who Broke the Bank of England

 George Soros is a currency speculator.
 In one famous week in 1992, he made over $1 billion, betting against the British pound, earning him the grudging title of "the Man Who Broke the Bank of England".

 Soros' Quantum Fund makes money by anticipating economic shifts around the world.
 In 1992 Soros thought the British pound would lose value because of political and economic pressures.
 He borrowed billions of pounds and converted them to German marks.
-When the pound collapsed on September 16, Soros repaid the pounds at the lower rate and pocketed the difference.
-His profit: over $1 billion.
+When the pound collapsed September 16, Soros repaid the pounds at the lower rate and pocketed the difference.
+His profit: $1 billion.

 Malaysian Prime Minister Mahathir Mohamad accused him of being a criminal.
 He said Soros the speculator had attacked Southeast Asian currencies to punish their governments for permitting Burmese military regime to ASEAN.